nicolevgarduno/nicolevgarduno.github.io/_pages/about.md

 This website was designed using Jekyll.
 I have always leaned more into back-end developing, so stepping out of my comfort zone to create this website was a blast.
 That being said, if you see any happy accidents or have any suggestions, let me know!

-I am now pursuing my Master's in Information Security with Artifical Intelligence at Carnegie Mellon University.
+I am now pursuing my Master's in Information Security with a focus in Artifical Intelligence at Carnegie Mellon University.

 Thank you so much for visiting my website.